openspout/openspout/docs/documentation.md

 ## Cell merging

-Cell can me merged with the XLSX writers:
+Cell can be merged with the XLSX writers:

 ```php
 use OpenSpout\Common\Entity\Row;